VagnerMachado/NOdeJS-SpotifyAPIrequests/README.md

 * Perform a GET request to download all images in those paths and save them to album-art folder
 * Send user a html file with <img> sources which get processed by the server and pictures are finally piped into user page

+**Note**
-**Note**  Get a client id and client secret from Spotify and place them into auth/credentials in order to use thi sservice and run your own searches.
+- Get a client id and client secret from Spotify and place them into auth/credentials in order to use this service and run your own searches.
 See line 300-305 to set the cache expiration length.
+- This repo contains also a few traffic graphs illustrating different situations encountered when using the server.
+- Make sure to read 'Performance Improvements'
+- For testing, use the following cached search terms:
+	- honeyhoney
+	- papas da lingua
+	- natiruts
+	- taylor swift

 *Vagner*